divertly/frontend-take-home/README.md

 * Each todo should exist on a "card" and cards should be able to be dragged and dropped between columns.
 * Each card should have a Title and Description
 * Users should be able to create and delete cards as necessary
-* Uses should be able to create and delete columsn as necessary
+* Uses should be able to create and delete columns as necessary
 * Each card should have a direct link to it, so that going to "myapp.com/todo/<cardID>" displays the card title and description

 ### Design Considerations